Arnie09/media_manager/README.md

 ![deleting](https://github.com/Arnie09/media_manager/blob/master/screenshots/delete.PNG "Delete")

+### Note: Movies once deleted from inside the application will not be scanned furthur so keep that in mind before deleting movies.

 ### Queries:

 In case of any query feel free to contact me on any of my social media or raise an issue in case of a bug.
 This project is still under development so its likely